-On the next page, there is a photo of the Tāwhiri Warehouse.
+On the next page, there is a photo of the warehouse.
 This won't be how it will be set up when you come to see a show, but the photo may help give you an idea of the size of the space.

-This photo was taken at the programme launch of the Aotearoa New Zealand Festival of the Arts.
+This photo was taken at the Aotearoa New Zealand Festival of the Arts Programme launch.
 The warehouse will be set up differently when you come to see a show.